Credo in Unum Deum…

 What We Believe about Folks Coming from Other Churches…

+So many times in the life of our church, God has used Epiclesis to help bring healing to wounded people.
 Our desire is to be a warm place of welcome, healing, wholeness– and brokenness.
 One prevalent, modern notion about church growth is that we should build on our strengths.
 But time and time again, the Gospel of Jesus Christ shows that it is in weakness and poverty and brokenness that God’s glory and power are most evident.
 Jesus tabernacles in our weakness.

-Always, and above all, we will love and care for people who come our way and minister to them in their weakness and poverty and brokenness just as Jesus would.
+Always, and above all, we love and care for people who come our way and minister to them in their weakness and poverty and brokenness just as Jesus would.